vasyop/miniC-hosting/README.md

 # What is it?

-A simple stack-based virtual machine that runs C++ (missing features below) in the browser.
+A simple stack-based virtual machine that runs C (missing features below) in the browser.

-It is also the beginning of an interactive tutorial that covers C++, how the VM works, and how the language is compiled.
+It is also the beginning of an interactive tutorial that covers C, how the VM works, and how the language is compiled.

 # Why?

-This project is made as an experiment to see if C++ can be learned easier if the lower level is covered in paralel.
+This project is made as an experiment to see if C can be learned easier if the lower level is covered in paralel.

 # Can I see it?